 Xurreria San Roman.
 One of the best artisan doughnuts in town open since 1969

-As well you might want to know where you can eat by the Barcelona beaches or what are the best restaurants to host large group dinners, and certainly where to find the best paella.
+As well you might want to know where you can have breakfast, eat at the Barcelona beaches or what are the best restaurants to host large group dinners, and certainly where to find the best paella.
 Barcelona has it all!
 In case you are looking for something quite specific don’t hesitate to write us a line, we´ll make the best efforts to point you in the right direction so you enjoy this city like a local, and make the most of this Barcelona food guide.

 THE BEST OF BARCELONA’S ICE CREAM PARLOURS